-Although attractive pictures are critical to a positive first impression of your
+Attractive pictures are critical to a positive first impression of your rental property,

-rental property, videos add a new and important dimension to your listing by bringing
+Next, consider adding a video to add new and important dimension to your listing

-your property to life.
-Videos evoke an emotional reaction and allow vacationers
+by bringing your property to life.
+Videos evoke an emotional reaction and allow

-to experience more of what your property has to offer.
-They are the next best thing
+vacationers to experience more of what your property has to offer.
+They are the

-to vacationers actually visiting your vacation home in person prior to booking it.
+next best thing to vacationers actually visiting your vacation home in person prior

 A video should enhance your photos, not duplicate them.
-For instance, focus the
+Focus on the strengths of

-If you are interested in using our fee-based services
+If you are interested in using our fee-based video production

 Be driven by this key principle: A good quality video can enhance your listing's